NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Succubus.md

 abilities_mid:
   - name: ""
   - name: "Rejection Vulnerability"
     desc: "  As succubi are beings of pure lust, creatures that reject their lust can metaphysically harm them.
-When a succubus fails a Diplomacy check to Embrace or Request, or when a creature succeeds at its save against a succubus's mental spell or ability, the succubus takes 2d6 mental damage.\nFor 1 hour after causing mental damage to a succubus in this way, a creature can deal 2d6 mental damage to the succubus with a successful [[Actions/Demoralize|Demoralize]] action incorporating its rejection."
+When a succubus fails a Diplomacy check to Embrace or Request, or when a creature succeeds at its save against a succubus's mental spell or ability, the succubus takes 2d6 mental damage.\n\nFor 1 hour after causing mental damage to a succubus in this way, a creature can deal 2d6 mental damage to the succubus with a successful [[Actions/Demoralize|Demoralize]] action incorporating its rejection."

   - name: "Seductive Presence"
-    desc: " (aura,emotion,mental) 10 feet.\nAny creature in the aura that could be sexually attracted to a succubus takes a –2 circumstance penalty to checks and DCs to oppose the succubus’s mental spells, Deception, and Diplomacy."
+    desc: " (aura,emotion,mental) 10 feet.\n\nAny creature in the aura that could be sexually attracted to a succubus takes a –2 circumstance penalty to checks and DCs to oppose the succubus’s mental spells, Deception, and Diplomacy."

 attacks:
   - name: ""